 - young coconut water

 - young coconut meat

 - sili leaves or malunggay

-In a pot over medium heat, preheat oil.
-Then add garlic, garlic, onion, ginger and saute until translucent:
+Preheat the oil in a pot over medium heat.
+Then add garlic, onion, and ginger and sauté until translucent:

 Then add tofu and fry until lightly browned:

-Next, add water, tomato, and cover with a lid until it boils:
+Next, add water, and tomato, and cover with a lid until it boils:

 Covering the pot with a lid will make the water boil much quicker.

-Add papaya, lemongrass, and continue cooking until it boils again:
+Add papaya, and lemongrass, and continue cooking until it boils again:

-Then add coconut water, coconut meat and cover with a lid for 2-3 minutes:
+Then add coconut water, and coconut meat and cover with a lid for 2-3 minutes: